Being Ian

 Being Ian is a Canadian animated series produced by Studio B Productions and Nelvana Limited for YTV, focusing on 12-year-old Ian Kelley, who aspires to become a filmmaker.
-It originally aired from April 26, 2005, to October 11, 2008.
+It was originally aired from April 26, 2005 to October 11, 2008.

 The series is created by and based on the early life of creator Ian James Corlett.
 It is set in the city of Burnaby, British Columbia.
 Produced in 2004, it debuted on April 26, 2005, on YTV.